morrrisdetroit/quality-assurance-exercise/README.md

 [Taco Bell](http://s3-media2.fl.yelpcdn.com/bphoto/bzl1SoxoBR-ggedVDlECAA/ls.jpg) is a perfect example of business hours vs. chronological hours  - they may be open until 4am on Sunday, but you still think of it as Saturday night.

+### Requirements
 The team has built functionality that allows users to create, edit and view hours for a given site.
 We would like for you to develop the test plan including test cases and scenarios - including negative paths for this functionality.
+It is up to you how you document and organize this information - we just ask that you share your test plan with us prior to your interview.

 This functionality exists as part of our Site Dashboard application.
 Every site will have its own page.
 Each site page will be broken into multiple sections.
 Each section is called a card.
 Cards are thematically grouped information - we have cards for site phone numbers, site contacts, and site location information.
 In this case you will start with an Hours Card.